pashacraydon/pashacraydon.github.io/_posts/2017-10-04-keep-react-tests-maintainable.markdown

 ### 2. Keep tests specific

 When a test breaks, there should be a very logical and specific failure message.
-Describe tests from the perspective of an engineer rather than a user.
+Describe tests from the perspective of a developer rather than a user.
 For example, instead of describing a test as revealing something based on a click event, describe the specific thing the click handler should do, such as changing a state attribute.

 ### 3. Prefer shallow over mounted tests